zenomt/rtmp-errata-addenda/rtmp-uris.md

 RTMP Family URI Schemes
 =======================
-Adobe's Real-Time Messaging Protocol (RTMP) comprises a family of network protocols for transporting streams of time-oriented video, audio, and data messages over IP networks.
+Adobe’s Real-Time Messaging Protocol (RTMP) comprises a family of network protocols for transporting streams of time-oriented video, audio, and data messages over IP networks.
 The URI schemes that are used to identify, locate, and access streaming resources in the RTMP family follow the